Getting Organized before delivery will put your nesting heart at ease. Find out the TOP things to organize before your baby comes!

 I made a full list of some awesome freebies for new moms that you can shop right here.
 Be sure to use code CURLS333 to get the discount prices!

-After care (padcicles)
+After care (padcicles) for after baby

 Get some pads for after delivery.
 I recommend a pack of depends for right when you get home, to avoid leaks.
 A lot of ladies love this underwear too.
 Bleeding is bad, but then having to get the stain out and wash it just adds on to the agony. 🙂